 A Brief History

-On March 3, 1859, the largest sale of African slaves in the United States came to a sad conclusion near Savannah, Georgia when the last slaves formerly owned by plantation owner Pierce Mease Butler (1806-1867) were sold in order for Butler to satisfy his considerable debts.
+On March 2 and 3, 1859, the largest sale of African slaves in the United States came to a sad conclusion near Savannah, Georgia when the last slaves formerly owned by plantation owner Pierce Mease Butler (1807/10-1867) were sold in order for Butler to satisfy his considerable debts.
 Known to history as The Great Slave Auction or alternatively as The Weeping Time, a total of 436 human beings were sold like pieces of property.
 Soon, the US Civil War would be fought, and slavery would end in the United States, preventing any such future crimes against humanity such as this mass slave sale.

 Prior to the Great Slave Auction, creditors had claimed Butler’s Philadelphia mansion and some of his other properties, but significant debts remained, and gambling debts are notorious for being collected by any means necessary.
 Thus, the last remaining vestiges of Butler’s wealth were his slaves, and the auction was scheduled by infamous slave trader Joseph Bryan of Savannah, Georgia, who advertised the sale in local newspapers.
-The advertisement stipulated that there was not be any separation or division of slave families.
+The advertisement stipulated that there was not to be any separation or division of slave families.
 Slaves were transported by train and overland to the auction site, where they were huddled in a mass while awaiting the auction.

 Of the 436 slaves offered for sale, 429 were sold, the remaining 7 being sick or infirm.
 Despite the stipulation that families remain intact, and indeed the families were sold only as intact units, the purchasers felt no obligation to keep those slave families intact and, in many cases, soon sold off family members to diverse other slaveholders, destroying family bonds.
 In one case of a family member being sold to a third party, the second slave holder that had purchased a slave in violation of the agreement not to separate families demanded the original buyer refund his money and take the girl back.
 A fight developed in which the second buyer was shot to death.
 The first buyer was later in turn shot to death by the nephew of the murdered man.
 A feud between the Pate and Somers families developed and continued until every adult male named Pate had been killed!